TereFranco/Vision_ProyectoFinal/README.md

 #### Information Extraction
 We implement a loop that uses the previously defined pattern detection algorithm to set a password and repeatedly prompts for it until it is entered correctly.

-To improve detection accuracy when a figure appears or disappears, we add detected figures to a queue for a specified number of frames.
-A positive detection is confirmed only when the figure fills the entire queue (currently there is a 4 length queue), and a negative detection is confirmed when the queue is filled with `None` values after a figure has been detected.
+To improve detection accuracy when a figure appears or disappears, we add detected figures in the frame to a queue.

 For the password to be accepted, the sequence must be the same.
 The first figure must be detected first, followed by the second, and so on.
 The check is performed only after the entire sequence has been entered.
 If the password is correct, the image frame will be highlighted in green; if incorrect, it will be highlighted in red.